← Back

 2. Design the database and API schemas

-3. Design the system diagram
+3. Draw the system diagram

-4. Review the system diagram for each functional requirement
+4. Review the diagram against the requirements

 1. Clarifying Questions